moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/bigquery.md

     - **Manage Talos**
     - **Read Talos**

-To validate assigned use cases, refer to the **Bifrost Application Use Cases** section.
+    To validate assigned use cases, refer to the Bifrost Application's **Use Cases** section.

-4. **Pre-created Bigquery Depot**: Ensure that a Bigquery Depot is already created with valid read access and the necessary permissions to extract metadata.
+2. **Pre-created Bigquery Depot**: Ensure that a Bigquery Depot is already created with valid read access.
 To check the Depot go to the Metis UI of the DataOS or use the following command:

     ```bash
     dataos-ctl get -t depot -a

+    #expected output

-    #expected outputINFO[0000] 🔍 get...
+    INFO[0000] 🔍 get...
     INFO[0000] 🔍 get...complete

     | NAME             | VERSION | TYPE  | WORKSPACE | STATUS | RUNTIME | OWNER      |